OWNER - REGISTERED MASSAGE THERAPIST

 Charity has developed her own techniques and methods of massage therapy based on her years of experience and theoretical knowledge.
 She specializes in common office work injuries, head and spinal cord injuries, sports injuries and medical illnesses such as stroke, arthritis and osteoporosis.

 Her clientele ranges from children, bodybuilders, weekend warriors and the elderly.
-All of Charity's clients can personally guarantee that she is a major part in their transformation towards better health and wellness.
+All of Charity's clients can personally guarantee that she is a major part of their transformation towards better health and wellness.